-San Juan Basin Public Health (SJBPH) believes in supporting all aspects of a person’s health, including mental health.
+San Juan Basin Public Health (SJBPH) believes in supporting all aspects of a person's health, including mental health.
 We strive to help local residents feel supported in every area of their lives (school, family, community, faith) and when mental health challenges arise.
-In this way, SJBPH is working to decrease the rates of suicide mortality and attempts for all individuals in Archuleta, La Plata, and San Juan counties.
+In this way, SJBPH is working to decrease the rates of suicide mortality and attempts for all individuals in La Plata County.

 The Colorado State Innovation Model (SIM) Local Public Health funding seeks to improve the behavioral health and wellness in these communities through maximizing access to behavioral health preventive services, developing partnerships, and building systems that support community-clinical linkages.